EmergingMarketWatch

 • Our Forecast: Hold

-• Rationale: The Central Bank of Sri Lanka (CBSL) will allow for the latest change in monetary policy and further easing to trickle into the economy before slashing rates further.
+• Rationale: The Central Bank of Sri Lanka (CBSL) will permit the recent monetary policy adjustment and further easing to permeate the economy before considering additional rate cuts.

 Policy Overview